How can we help you?

 This is an example of a subdomain with a path: home.mycompany.com/about

-You can publish your landing page under a subdomain with a subfolder (a path).
+You can publish your landing page to a subdomain with a subfolder (a path).
 The URL will look like something like this: myportfolio.mywebsite.com/voucher, myportfolio.mywebsite.com/limitedoffer, myportfolio.mywebsite.com/event.
-Landing pages published under an URL with a path are not counted as a new subdomain.
+Pages published to a URL with a path are not counted as a new subdomain, but you can only add paths to a subdomain that has already been redirected to Landingi.
+There’s no limit as to how many landing pages can be published to a path.

 1. Go to the Landingi tab, find your landing page on the list.